Mechanical hysterons with tunable interactions of general sign

-To create interacting hysterons, we space two or more rotors a horizontal distance $w$ apart, and connect each rotor to the driving rod with its own spring of stiffness $k_i$ at an anchor point $x_i$ on the driving rod, measured from the horizontal position of hysteron $i$ when $\gamma=0$ (Fig.~\ref{fig:1}D).
-We may then couple hysterons $i$ and $j$ together with additional springs of stiffness $k_{ij}$ and rest length $x_0$, mounted a distance $\ell$ from the pivot point (Fig.~\ref{fig:1}A).
-Uncrossed coupling springs create cooperative (ferromagnetic-like) interactions, which encourage two hysterons to occupy the same state, forming the composite states $--$ or $++$ more readily.
-Crossed springs create frustrated (antiferromagnetic-like) interactions, which encourage them to occupy the states $+-$ or $-+$ (Fig.~\ref{fig:1}D).
-More precisely, the switching thresholds for one hysteron become dependent on the state of the other, giving rise to an expanded set of thresholds.
-For example, $\gamma^+_1(s_2)$ will denote the threshold for hysteron 1 to switch to $(+)$ when hysteron 2 is in state $s_2$.
-As we will show, these thresholds depend intimately on the geometric parameters in the setup and the properties of the springs.
+Next, we create interactions by coupling rotors $i$ and $j$ together with additional springs of stiffness $k_{ij}$ and rest length $x_0$ mounted a distance $\ell$ from the pivot (Fig.~\ref{fig:1}A).
+Uncrossed coupling springs create cooperative (ferromagnetic-like) interactions that encourage two hysterons to occupy the same state, forming the composite states $--$ or $++$ more readily.
+Crossed springs create frustrated (antiferromagnetic-like) interactions that encourage them to occupy the states $+-$ or $-+$ (Fig.~\ref{fig:1}D).